anonaddy/addy.io/source/_posts/starting-the-open-beta.md

 If you set a new subject to replace the original then the original will be added to the banner information inside the email body, for example:

-This email was sent to alias@johndoe.anonaddy.com from sender@example.com with subject "This is the original email subject" and has been forwarded by AnonAddy.
+This email was sent to alias@johndoe.anonaddy.com from sender@example.com with subject "This is the original email subject" and has been forwarded by addy.io.

 ## Multiple alias domains